Last Update:

 For the HTML example, I wrote a benchmark that tests all four version:

-And it looks like we’re getting 10% with IIFE!
+And it looks like we’re getting 10% with IIFE! (also similar result with recent compilers, as of 2026)

 Some notes:

-• This code shows the rough impact of the IIFE technique, but it was not written to get the super-fast performance.
+- This code shows the rough impact of the IIFE technique, but it was not written to get the super-fast performance.
 We’re manipulating string here so many factors can affect the final result.

-• it seems that if you have less temporary variables, the code runs faster (so StringBuild is slightly faster than StringBuild2 and similarly IIFE and IIFE2)
+- it seems that if you have less temporary variables, the code runs faster (so

-• We can also use string::reserve to preallocate memory, so that each new string addition won’t cause reallocation.
+string::reserveto preallocate memory, so that each new string addition won’t cause reallocation.

-You can check other tests here: @QuickBench
+You can check other tests here: @QuickBench, and see the recent version @QuickBench Clang 17.0

 It looks like the performance is not something you need to be concerned with.
 The code works sometimes faster, and in most of the cases the compiler should be able to generate similar code as the initial local version